 Pickup can be anytime we’re open.
 Just let us know you’re here.
 We will try to provide next-day service, depending on demand.
 Books, DVDs, and audiobooks on CD are all available.
 We cannot provide materials from other libraries yet.
 Please DO NOT attempt to place holds directly from our catalog as that function has been shut down until the whole consortium is open again.
 However, you can browse the catalog to see what’s available!

 We are quarantining all items for four days before we reshelve them to ensure they are safe to handle.

 Rutland Free Library is taking the novel coronavirus and COVID-19 seriously.
 We are following state and federal government guidance on preparations.

-- The library building is closed until at least May 14 — depending on state recommendations.
-The governor may extend this date, so please check back.
+- The library building is open for 10 patrons at a time — depending on state recommendations.
+This may change, so please check back.